rancher/docs/content/rancher/v2.x/en/admin-settings/globalregistry/harbor/_index.md

 At a minimum, the admin needs to configure a Harbor admin password, a Harbor encryption key, and a storage type.
 If the databases are already set up, and you have created a default storage class, Rancher can use default options for the rest of the configuration.

 The Global Registry needs databases for the Harbor registry and data.
+It needs `internal` or `external` storage for storing:

+- Docker images
+- A Postgres database for the metadata (only Postgres is supported)
+- Redis for the cache

 If you plan to use Clair for image vulnerability scanning, or a Notary server to verify the origin of images, you should also set up those databases before enabling Global Registry.

-You need internal or external storage for the images, Postgres for metadata, and Redis for the cache.

 Each configuration option maps to a field of a Kubernetes [workload]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/workloads/), [ConfigMap]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/configmaps) or [secret]({{< baseurl >}}/rancher/v2.x/en/k8s-in-rancher/secrets).
 When you change an option, it only affects the workload that uses that option.